-Legal Studies Major The Legal Studies Department offers the flexible Legal Studies Major for students interested in the field of law.
+Legal Studies Major The Legal Studies Department offers the flexible Legal Studies Major for students interested in law.
 It is an optional major for pre-law students.
 Students also seeking their paralegal certificate may follow this major, but doing so does not guarantee a paralegal certificate.
 Paralegal certificate recipients may major in any subject.
 Students who are interested in the paralegal certificate should also refer to the Paralegal Certificate section of this bulletin.
-Major Requirements The Legal Studies Major consists of forty (40) credits as follows: Five (5) required courses: Twenty (20) elective course credits Twenty (20) credits of elective courses chosen from the following legal studies or interdisciplinary offerings: (topic: Landmark Trials in American History) If you plan to attend law school: Legal studies majors who intend to go on to law school are strongly encouraged to consider a second major or minor in the field of their choice.
-A Legal Studies Major is not required for law school admissions.
-Students interested in law school should also strongly consider taking PHIL 1130: Logic, as well as writing-intensive and formal reasoning courses beyond those required of the Hamline Plan.
-Majors who plan to work immediately after completing their four-year degree are encouraged to select electives leading to the paralegal certificate or to finish a major in another discipline that offers law-related employment opportunities requiring a bachelor's degree such as criminal justice, English, or political science.
+Major Requirements The Legal Studies Major consists of forty (40) credits as follows: Five (5) required courses: Twenty (20) elective course credits Twenty (20) credits of elective courses chosen from the following legal studies or interdisciplinary offerings: (topic: Landmark Trials in American History) (topic: Engendering Justice) If you plan to attend law school: Legal studies majors who intend to go on to law school are strongly encouraged to consider a second major or minor in the field of their choice.
+A Legal Studies Major is not required for law school admission.
+Students interested in law school should also strongly consider taking PHIL 1130 - Logic, as well as writing-intensive and formal reasoning courses beyond those required of the Hamline Plan.
 Notes: The Legal Studies Major does not qualify students to sit for the bar examination or to work as lawyers.
 Postgraduate study in an American Bar Association-approved law school after graduation from college is required to practice law.
 Law School Early Admission (3-3) Option Students seeking to enter law school may also pursue this major through the Law School Early Admission (3-3) Program.
 Visit the Legal Studies - Law School Early Admission 3-3 Major for more details.